fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 > gqlgen
 ```

 Running this command will result in three new files being created in the `gqlgen` folder.
-I've described the purpose of each of the files above when discussing the configuration of `gqlgen` but it might be a good idea to spend some time looking at the code generated by the tool.
-The most interesting file, from our perspective, is `resolver.go` since it contains the stubs of the resolvers we will need to implement by hand.
+The most interesting file, from our perspective, is `resolvers.go`, since it contains the stubs of the resolvers we will need to implement by hand.
 Whenever `gqlgen` can decide by itself how to resolve a field defined in the schema it will create a resolver automatically.
-What's left for us to do is to create resolvers for fields which are ambiguous, typically because they represent a non-obvious interaction between the resolver and the underlying data layer.
+What's left for us to do is to create resolvers for fields which are somehow ambiguous, typically because they represent a non-obvious interaction between the resolver and the data repository.

-Let's take a closer look at the `resolver.go` code related to the `Agent` type from our schema:
+Let's take a closer look at the `resolvers.go` code related to the `Agent` type from our schema:

 ```go
 type agentResolver struct{ *Resolver }